AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

     ![Filtering on `/interact`](/help/integrations/assets/a4adc-code-validation-filter-interact.png)

 1. Compare the ID values between the two hits.
-All of the values will be in query string parameters except for the report suite ID in the Analytics hit, which is the URL path immediately after `/b/ss/`.
+All of the values should be in query string parameters except for the report suite ID in the Analytics hit, which is the URL path immediately after `/b/ss/`.

     | ID | Analytics Parameter | Edge Network | Adobe Advertising Parameter |
     | --- | --- | --- | --- |